-The Company has several equipment capital leases which expire from January 2018 through March 2021 with monthly lease payments ranging from approximately \$1,603 to \$28,359 per month.
+The Company has several equipment capital leases which expire from January 2019 through March 2021 with monthly lease payments ranging from approximately \$1,520 to \$26,619 per month.
 The capital lease obligations are secured by the related equipment.
-As of December 31, 2017 and January 1, 2017, assets recorded under capital leases are included in property and equipment in the accompanying Consolidated Balance Sheets.
+Assets recorded under capital leases are included in property and equipment in the accompanying Consolidated Balance Sheets.
 Amortization of items under capital lease obligations has been included with depreciation expense on owned property and equipment in the accompanying Consolidated Statements of Operations.
-Interest rates on these obligations range from 3.84% to 19.15%.
+Interest rates on these obligations range from 4.09% to 19.15%.